-- Spokane has 2 work release programs - one for men, and one for women.
+- Spokane has 2 work release programs

 - Work Release is a program which allows prison inmates to serve the last 6 months of their sentence outside the prison and in a community-based, secure halfway house.
 Here the felons are allowed to secure a job and find a place to live before they are released.
 These programs are effective in helping offenders rediscover their independence and transition into society.